⚠ Boil Water Order for Old Town subdivision on Mt. Charleston Learn more here

 Electric service

-As of the evening of Aug.
+As of Aug.
 23, power had been restored to the entire Mt.
 Charleston community, including the Old Town, Echo and Cathedral Rock subdivisions in Kyle Canyon.

 Recreation area closure